13588112254/littlefs/DESIGN.md

 littlefs has several requirements of its COW structures.
 They need to be efficient to read and write, but most frustrating, they need to be traversable with a constant amount of RAM.
-Notably this rules out B-trees, which can not be traversed with constant RAM, and B+-trees, which are not possible to update with COW operations.
+Notably this rules out [B-trees][wikipedia-B-tree], which can not be traversed with constant RAM, and [B+-trees][wikipedia-B+-tree], which are not possible to update with COW operations.

 ---